kstreets/StaticMag/README.md

 * Reverse Cover System
    * Attacking enemies move to positions that are exposed from cover so the player can shoot them easily, increasing the intesity of combat.
 * Distribution Based Enemy Accuracy
    * The accuracy of attacking enemies is determined by an animation curve in Unity, but interpreted as a distribution curve, where the X values represent the distance in meters a bullet will miss the player by, and the Y values represents occurance.
+This allows the difficulty of the game to be tuned without introducing complete randomness.

 Watch ["Static Mag: Overview and Key Features"](https://www.youtube.com/watch?v=nDraKM92OQI)